LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/newexperiences.md

 ## Agents of messaging conversations: enhanced workspace

-* **Who will get this**: Users who have ‘agent’ role + conduct asynchronous messaging
+* **Who will get this**: Users who have the ‘agent’ role + conduct asynchronous messaging

-* **What do I have to do to see this?** Turn the enhanced workspace to ON in  user management > profiles > ‘use enhanced agent workspace’.<br> (Note: no agent will see this workspace until you turn it on for them)
+* **What do I have to do to see this?** Turn the enhanced workspace to ON in  user management > profiles > 'use enhanced agent workspace'.<br> (Note: no agent will see this workspace until you turn it on for them)

 * **What it will look like after you enable the permission**: